 The first one occurs in the proof of Lemma 4.1.
-Suppose we are given a parapolar space Σ satisfying the hypotheses of in the original version of Shult's Haircut Theorem.
+Suppose we are given a parapolar space Σ satisfying the hypotheses of Shult's Haircut Claim.
 Let η be a symp of Σ of maximal polar rank n.
-This maximum exists and is at least 3 by (i) of the original version of the Haircut Theorem.
-Let A be a singular subspace of dimension $n - k - 1 \le n - 3$ contained in η .
+This maximum exists and is at least 3 by (i) of Shult's Haircut Claim.
+Let A be a singular subspace of dimension $n-k-1 \le n-3$ contained in η .
 The aim of Lemma 4.1 of [9] is to show that the residue Σ_A of Σ at A (which can be obtained by taking consecutive point residues) is connected.